-However, where there is a significant difference between the name of an individual and their name as narrated in a deed, and the desired change is material, we will require evidence of a manifest inaccuracy.
-In the absence of evidence demonstrating a manifest inaccuracy we are unable to rectify a title sheet.
+However, where there is a significant difference between the name of an individual and their name as narrated in a deed, rectification is unlikely to be possible.

-Depending on the circumstances that gave rise to the error, the parties may wish to consider remedial conveyancing where the error originated in a previous transaction.
+Depending on the circumstances that gave rise to the error, the parties may wish to consider other possible solutions open to them.
+These may include having the original deed declared void by a court, or registration of an order under section 8 of the Law Reform (Miscellaneous provisions) (Scotland) Act 1985.
 It will be for the parties and their legal representatives to satisfy themselves as to the appropriate course of action as the Keeper cannot offer guidance on this point.

 The date of registration of the application in which an inaccuracy was created will determine whether it is a pre-designated day inaccuracy in terms of Schedule 4 to the 2012 Act.
 Schedule 4 contains a number of provisions that govern the transition from the 1979 Act scheme of land registration to the new scheme under the 2012 Act.
 The transitional provisions at paragraphs 17 to 24 of schedule 4 set out how pre-existing (bijural) inaccuracies will be treated.